smok-serwis/smok-client/docs/how-to-start.rst

 temporary files with the certificate content, if you provide them not by files, but by file-like objects.

+During invoking the :meth:`smokclient.pathpoint.Pathpoint.get` you might get the previous exceptions, but also a new one:

+.. autoclass:: smokclient.exceptions.NotReadedError
+    :members:

 ::

     sd.close()      # this may block for like 10 seconds